xtuml/bridgepoint/doc-internal/review-minutes/MSD_weekly_minutes.md

 ** (Dean) -**
 Ongoing meetings with Engineering involvement in several places for new business.

-Agilent was a a point where we were to suspect support, but an agreement has now been reached, so support can now continue.
+Agilent was at a point where we were to suspect support, but an agreement has now been reached, so support can now continue.